Before reading we advise you to look at our HGH for sale brands

-- Converses thyroid hormone T4 to T3 form, which accelerates metabolism and is more active than T4
+- HGH converses thyroid hormone T4 to T3 form, which accelerates metabolism and is more active than T4.

-These HGH benefits allow you to burn fat even without a calorie restriction – you can lose fat and gain muscles at the same time.
+These HGH benefits allow you to burn fat even without calorie restriction.
+You can lose fat and gain muscles at the same time.

-Famous experiment, which was published in New England Journal of Medicine, shows that 6 months of HGH treatment resulted in 14 % decrease in fat mass.
-This result was achieved without training or diet – only by using HGH.
+A prominent experiment, which was published in New England Journal of Medicine, shows that six months of HGH treatment resulted in 14% decrease in fat mass.
+This result was achieved without training or diet, only by using HGH.
 Obviously, if you train hard and eat clean, you will achieve more.